Syntheses, Analyses and Applications of 2D Materials and Their Heterostructures

 Representative Invited Presentation slides

-2D Material-based Heterostructures toward Matter Wave Interferometer (Funded by US Army): : This project is to nanofabricate 2D materials-based sensing elements using graphene toward exploring matter wave interferometers.
-We explore the nanoscale processing and characterization techniques toward matter wave interferometers.
+2D Material-based Heterostructures toward Matter Wave Interferometer (Funded by US Army): This project aims to nanofabricate 2D materials-based sensing elements using graphene to explore matter-wave interferometers.
+We explore the nanoscale processing and characterization techniques toward matter-wave interferometers.

-Carbon Nanotube-based Sensors for Munition (Funded by US Army): This project is to develop stretchable strain gauges fabricated via a partial-embedding of vertically aligned carbon nanotubes in polydimethylsiloxane.
+Carbon Nanotube-based Sensors for Munition (Funded by US Army): This project develops stretchable strain gauges fabricated via a partial-embedding of vertically aligned carbon nanotubes in polydimethylsiloxane.
 This stretchable device can be used for several applications including wearables and electronic skins.

-Rejuvenating Conjugated Polymer Membranes for Oily Water Treatment (Funded by ACS PRF): This project is to investigate self-cleaning of surfactant-doped conjugated polymer membranes and the relationship between the interface and permeation dynamics in several types of membranes.
+Rejuvenating Conjugated Polymer Membranes for Oily Water Treatment (Funded by ACS PRF): This project investigates self-cleaning of surfactant-doped conjugated polymer membranes and the relationship between the interface and permeation dynamics in several types of membranes.

 Graphene Microstructures for Photodetectors (Funded by NSF and AFOSR): This project is to investigate the graphene microribbon arrays for applications in infrared detectors.
-We demonstrated fully-suspended CVD-grown graphene microribbon arrays that are dominated by photoelectric effect.
+We demonstrated fully-suspended CVD-grown graphene microribbon arrays dominated by the photoelectric effect.

-Tunable Wetting on Smart Polymers for Microfluidics (Funded by NSF): The goal of this research is to achieve controlled manipulation of liquid droplets on PPy electrodes for ultra-low voltage lab-on-a-chip devices.
-This investigation represents a pathfinder study aimed at future research and development in the areas of bio and energy applications.
+Tunable Wetting on Smart Polymers for Microfluidics (Funded by NSF): The research aims to achieve controlled manipulation of liquid droplets on PPy electrodes for ultra-low voltage lab-on-a-chip devices.
+This investigation represents a pathfinder study aimed at future research and development in bio and energy applications.

 Nanotechnology Exposure for Undergraduate Students (NUE-NEXUS) (Funded by NSF): The primary goal of this program is to create a nexus between nanotechnology and undergraduate engineering education at Stevens to expand understanding of nanotechnology and its applications to a broad undergraduate student population.